-The North American Futsal Federation is proud to launch its Anti-Doping Initiative for 2019 through WADA.
+The North American Futsal Confederation is proud to launch its Anti-Doping Initiative for 2019 through WADA.

-President and CEO Rosario Lopez of the North American Futsal Fedeeration, Major League Futsal and FIFUSA "Utilizing the WADA mandates is a huge step in the right direction for futsal in America.
+President and CEO Rosario Lopez of the North American Futsal Confederation, states "Utilizing the WADA mandates is a huge step in the right direction for futsal in America.
 As Americas futsal federation, we have a tremendous responsibility to our constituents, to make sure that we embody the full package in futsal development.
-We at the NAFF have been working hard with world organizations to help us outline and promote the game of futsal with a holistic approach that will touch the lives of everyone involved.
+We at North American Futsal Confederation have been working hard with world organizations to help us outline and promote the game of futsal with a holistic approach that will touch the lives of everyone involved.
 Working with WADA is insuring not only a great game but a clean one, this gives us the stability and framework to take the sport of futsal to new heights.

-I am very excited for the NAFF and the future of futsal.."
+I am very excited for North American Futsal Confederation and the future of futsal.."

 The World Anti-Doping Agency was founded with the aim of bringing consistency to anti-doping policies and regulations within sport organizations and governments right across the world.